DefinitelyNotJosh/Obsidian_1/Multicollinearity.md

 ### Dealing with Multicollinearity
 If multiple regression fit only being used to predict response variable from predictor variables, multicollinearity not an issue
-- However, must be eliminated for any interpretation of regression coefficients to be meaningful
+- However, must be eliminated for any interpretation of regression coefficients (from [[Correlation and Coefficient of Determination]]) to be meaningful
 Options:
 - If data produced from experiment
 	- change experiment to eliminate multicollinearity